Worsley Court House

 Worsley Court House is a conference and weddings venue in Worsley, Greater Manchester, England.
 Built in 1849 for Francis Egerton, 1st Earl of Ellesmere as the local manor court, it was later used as a magistrates' court.
-In 1966 it was granted Grade II listed status.
+In 1966, it was granted Grade II listed status.

 History

-Worsley Court House was built in 1849 as the local manor court.
-After 1888 it became a magistrates' court.
-Early in its history it was used for night classes and is now the village hall.
+Worsley Court House was built in 1849 for Francis Egerton, 1st Earl of Ellesmere to be the court leet, the manorial court of Worsley.
+Before the courthouse was constructed, the site was used to house the village stocks.
+During the 1850s, the courthouse was also used as a night school for local tenants and estate workers.

+The court leet last sat in 1888, and from then it was used as a magistrates' court.
+The 1st Earl of Ellesmere and his son Algernon Egerton both used the courthouse for election meetings when they were MPs.
+On 27 December 1873, the Worsley Troop of the Duke of Lancaster's Own Yeomanry hosted a grand ball at the courthouse.
+The building also served as Worsley's town hall until the Urban District of Worsley was created in 1894.

-The courthouse was sold to Worsley Urban District Council in 1966 and was extended the following year.
-In 1974 ownership passed to Salford City Council.
+In 1923, John Egerton, 4th Earl of Ellesmere sold his Worsley estates including the courthouse.
+Bridgewater Estates Ltd owned the courthouse and used it for private functions.
+It was sold to Worsley Urban District Council in 1966 for £6500 and was granted Grade II listed status that same year.
+The building was extended the following year.
+In 1974, ownership passed to Salford City Council.

 Architecture

-The courthouse is timber framed on a projecting stone plinth and has a slate roof.
+The courthouse has a slate roof and is timber framed on a projecting stone plinth, and is one of the earliest examples of the Black-and-white Revival architecture in the United Kingdom.
 The studded framing has square panelling in its gables.
 The building centres around the large hall with tall gables surrounded by lower single-storey rooms.
 The gables have decorative bargeboards and finials.
 The doorway has a Tudor arched surround and a studded door.
 A ground-floor loggia with a balustrade forms a porchway.